Testing and Licensure

 Teacher candidates of the Cedarville University teacher education program must demonstrate mastery of basic skills to be part of the Teacher Education Program.

 Praxis CASE/CORE Exams — The Praxis Core Academic Skills for Educators measure academic skills in reading, writing, and mathematics.
 They were designed to provide comprehensive assessments that measure the skills and content knowledge of candidates entering a teacher education program.
 The Cedarville University School of Education uses the Praxis CASE/CORE exams to evaluate individuals for entry into the teacher education program.
 The assessments are to be completed during the first year as an education major.

 ACT/SAT Exemptions: Teacher candidates may be exempt from taking the Praxis CASE/CORE tests based on ACT or SAT scores.
-The SAT and/or ACT exemption requirements for the 2020-2021 calendar year are:
+The SAT and/or ACT exemption requirements are: